 On January 3, 2017, FMCH received a subpoena from the United States Attorney for the District of Massachusetts inquiring into our interactions and relationships with AKF, including our charitable contributions to the Fund and the Fund's financial assistance to patients for insurance premiums.
 FMCH is cooperating with the investigation.

-For further information on these and other legal proceedings, please see note 12 in this report.
+For further information on these and other legal proceedings, please see note 12 of the notes to consolidated financial statements (unaudited) found elsewhere in this report.

 U.S. ballot initiatives and other legislation